iogf/shiva/README.md

 It is based on the concept of Tickets, when one needs help it creates a ticket, when one wanna help it creates a ticket.

-A ticket maps to some avaiable or missing resource, it can be utilities, clothes, food or even a folks who are offering shelter.
+A ticket maps to some available or missing resource, it can be utilities, clothes, food or even a folks who are offering shelter.

 When a ticket mapping to an available resource is created then it performs a search for tickets